TalmageTalmage/rokenbok-controller-port/README.md

    - Have to comment out/add code to change number of controllers.
    - Have to reset if controller gets unplugged and you would like to use it again
 7. Nano support
+8. Actual Circuit with an actual way to deal with the Ground and VCC

 #### Maybe/Nice to haves